On an exponential sum related to the M\"{o}bius function: Introduction

-On the other hand, our idea also implies the following conditional result. \begin{Theorem} Suppose that for every Dirichlet character $\chi(\textup{mod} l)$, $L(s,\chi)$ has no zeros in the half-plane $\sigma>a$.
+On the other hand, our idea also implies the following conditional result. \begin{Theorem} Let $q$ be a positive integer and $\alpha$ be a real number.
+Suppose that for every Dirichlet character $\chi(\textup{mod}\ l)$, $L(s,\chi)$ has no zeros in the half-plane $\sigma>a$.
 Moreover, we also assume that

 where

 Then with the notions above, we have

 where